lightmetrica/lightmetrica-v3/doc/component.rst

 Also, the underlying component must be accessible by the specified name using :cpp:func:`lm::Component::underlying` function.
 :cpp:func:`lm::Component::name` function is useful to extract the name of the component.
-Once the above setup is complete, we can access the underlying component globally by :cpp:func:`lm::comp::get` function.
+Once the above setup completes, we can access the underlying component globally by :cpp:func:`lm::comp::get` function.

 .. code-block:: cpp